Sebatian1/Testnet/Dill/install.md

 cat ./validator_keys/deposit_data-xxxx.json
 ```
 Copy the content to your local machine for uploading.
-This summarized guide should help you set up and run a validator on the Andes Network Dill Testnet.
+This summarized guide should help you set up and run a validator on the Alps Network Dill Testnet.
 If you need further details or run into issues, refer to the full guide or documentation.